Marsmollows/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond - Assign permission to other users 9-John_Doe - Assign specific permissions to hello 10-mirror_permissions - Set the permissions of hello to match olleh
+8-James_Bond - Assign permission to other users 9-John_Doe - Assign specific permissions to hello 10-mirror_permissions - Set the permissions of hello to match olleh 13-change_group - CHange the group owner of hello to school